cl91/NeptuneOS/readme.md

-# Neptune OS: a WinNT personality of the seL4 microkernel
+# Neptune OS: a Windows NT personality for the seL4 microkernel

 Neptune OS is a Windows NT personality for the seL4 microkernel.
 It implements what Microsoft calls the "NT Executive", the upper layer of the Windows kernel `NTOSKRNL.EXE`,